 - Social Publishing — Posting on social media channels will help spread your content to the people you want to see it.
 By sharing information, articles, graphics, audio clips, and videos that your target audience will like, you’ll prompt people to share your content with their contacts, extending your reach.

 - Campaign Strategy, Creation, and Management — Effective marketing depends on a well-planned strategy, good execution, and ongoing management.
 This is where the real work happens.
-With the right strategy, quality execution, and smart iteration, your inbound marketing program will get results.
+With the right strategy, quality execution, and smart optimization, your inbound marketing program will get results.

-Now that you have your audience’s attention and you’ve helped them along the research process, it’s time to start thinking about nurturing and converting the qualified prospects.
+Now that you have your audience’s attention and you’ve helped them along the research process, it’s time to start thinking about nurturing and converting qualified prospects.
 Here are the services we offer to help you in this stage.

 - Landing Pages — Some of the content you create should be gated so that you can capture prospects’ email addresses for the purpose of nurturing.
 People are reluctant to give up their email addresses, so you’ll need to make gated information ultra valuable.
 Consider making a good portion of your content ungated, which will generate enough goodwill so that prospects won’t be as hesitant to share their contact details later.
-Good landing pages will help motivate prospects to fill out your forms and click the submit buttons.
+Good landing pages will help motivate prospects to fill out your forms and click the submit button.